BeginnerRudy/99-problems/README.md

 - 35 find all prime factors
 - 55 balanced binary search tree
 - 57 List to binary search tree (interesting)
+- 64,65,66 layout agorithm for binary search tree
+- 67 is really shows why recursion is awesome

 ## Questions 1 to 10: Lists
 - [x] 1.
 Find the last element of a list.